-The Clean Air Act requires EPA to set National Ambient Air Quality Standards (NAAQS) for six common air pollutants.
+The federal Clean Air Act requires EPA to set National Ambient Air Quality Standards (NAAQS) for six common air pollutants.
 We monitor these pollutants and take action if levels become unhealthy.
 The pollutants are:

 Air toxics monitoring

 We track air pollution throughout the state.
-Since 2000, we have been measuring air toxics at our Seattle Beacon Hill air monitoring station.
+Since 2000, we have been measuring air toxics at our Seattle Beacon Hill air quality monitoring station.
 By comparing long-term trends to current readings, we have determined that most toxic pollutant levels are declining.
 This shows that driving clean cars helps keep the air healthy.

-We also partnered with local clean air agencies to identify and monitor pollutants that are the greatest health risk.
+We have also partnered with local clean air agencies to identify and monitor pollutants that are the greatest health risk.
 Reports from some of the studies include:

 Recent research shows that air pollution from the chemical ethylene oxide is more common and more unhealthy than we previously thought.
 We are working with EPA, local clean air agencies, and environmental agencies in other states to figure out: